 Life insurance is an important expense that you can’t ignore.
 This is something that you need to get while you’re young and healthy.
 It provides coverage for your family’s final expenses and debts in the event that something happens to you.
 It also helps to mitigate financial stress if you are the primary provider for your family.
 If you’re single or married with no kids, getting life insurance might not be the first thing on your mind right now.
 But it’s something that you’ll want to keep in the back of your mind so that when the time comes, you’ll be prepared.
 This comprehensive guide will explain everything you need to know about life insurance and why it’s important to have it in place sooner rather than later.

 Matt Ward, CFP®

 *New Century Investments is a Registered Investment Advisor.
 It does not, nor it’s advisors, sell Life Insurance products.
-We can connect clients with an independent insurance broker, that is knowledgeable, trustworthy, and understands financial planning.
+We look for an independent insurance broker, that is knowledgeable, trustworthy, and understands financial planning.
+We will partner with your insurance broker.
 Our mission is to make sure that clients protect their assets.
 Sometimes, Life Insurance is the best way to solve an immediate short-term gap in an exposure.
 The worst thing that could happen is having something catastrophic and losing your savings.
 But it is not the best long-term solution.
 Always look under the hood of all insurance products before making any decisions, and be sure you understand the benefits, costs, and everything in between.